Morteza Qoli Khan Qajar: Biography

 Around the mid 18th century, after the murder of Nader Shah, widespread crisis began; out of this, eventually, after some decades of Zand rule, Agha Mohammad Khan of the Qajar tribe emerged victorious.
-As a result, he became the new king of Iran.
+As a result, he became the new shah of Iran.
 Related to the same course of history, was Russia's role.
-Russia was actively meddling in domestic Iranian affairs since the downfall of the Safavids and the Russo-Persian War of 1722-1723 of about the same time.
-Though Russia's political ambitions ceased when the strong Nader Shah emerged, they started again after Nader's death in 1747.
+Russia was actively meddling in domestic Iranian affairs since the downfall of the Safavids and the Russo-Persian War (1722–1723) of about the same time.
+Though Russia's political ambitions ceased when the powerfull Nader Shah emerged, they started again after Nader's death in 1747.

 In 1787, a last attempt was made to reach an agreement between Agha Mohammad Khan and the government of Catherine II.
 Thereafter, Russia decided to deal with his rebel brother, Morteza Qoli, whom it intended to install on the Iranian throne as the tsaritsa's vassal.
-Morteza, fleeing from his brother, came to St. Petersburg, where he was well received by Empress Catherine II, who pursued political goals against Persia.
+Morteza, fleeing from his brother, came to St. Petersburg, where he was well received by Empress Catherine II, who pursued political goals against Iran.
 Catherine however delayed the plan until the 1796 expedition.